 Momentum dependent couplings appear in a variety of contexts.
 Here we are interested in the effects that come from physics beyond the SM, and therefore we exclude form factors induced by perturbative effects within the theory.
-Although these form factors are often associated with compositeness, such as is the case in hadronic physics, we will not necessarily make this assumption about the Higgs couplings.
-We specifically focus on the Higgs boson since it is a less tested sector of the SM and perhaps the least understood.
-It is behind the origin of electroweak symmetry breaking, generating the electroweak mass scale, which is not radiatively stable in the SM.
+Although in many cases these form factors are associated with compositeness, such as is the case in hadronic physics, we will not necessarily make this assumption about the Higgs couplings.
+We specifically focus on the Higgs boson since it is a less tested sector of the SM, and perhaps also the least understood.
+It is behind the origin of electroweak symmetry breaking and it generates the electroweak mass scale which is not radiatively stable in the SM.
 Thus, it may be a portal to physics at higher energy scales.

-The study of the momentum dependence of the Higgs couplings can be complementary to other searches for physics beyond the SM.
-Although form factors are typically associated with the existence of new channels, such as new particle resonances, we are interested in independently pursuing this avenue of phenomenology.
+The study of the momentum dependence of the Higgs couplings can be complimentary to other searches for physics beyond the SM.
+Although typically form factors are associated with the existence of new channels, such as new particle resonances, it is of interest to pursue this avenue of phenomenology independently.
 For instance, the new resonances may be difficult to observe at present or even future colliders.
-These effects may appear first in precision probes of the Higgs couplings before we have enough energy to directly observe new particles presumably responsible for the deviations.
+These effects may appear first in precision probes of the Higgs couplings before we have energy enough to directly observe new particles presumably responsible for the deviations.
 Alternatively, as we will discuss in Section~\ref{sec:other}, non-resonant effects could be responsible for momentum dependent deviations.
-Thus, exploring the capabilities of the HL-LHC or other colliders to be sensitive to these effects should be an important component of the continuing study of the Higgs and its properties.
-The rest of the paper explores various possible scenarios to map several different phenomenological outcomes.
+Thus, exploring the capabilities of the LHC in Run 3, the HL-LHC or other colliders to be sensitive to these effects should be an important component of the continuing study of the Higgs boson and its properties.
+In the rest of the paper, we explore various possible scenarios so as to map several different phenomenological outcomes.
 Ultimately we want to identify the best observables for searching for this kind of physics.

 Extensions of the SM affecting the Higgs couplings will typically also produce a Higgs form factor.
-In the next section, we will fully illustrate this in the example of a composite Higgs model (CHM).
+We will fully illustrate this in the various examples in the next sections.
 In general, we can see that the effects in the {\em normalization} of the Higgs couplings will be of order